How using sound during the day and at night can help you to manage your tinnitus

 What is sound therapy?

-Sound therapy devices (enrichment) were initially introduced on the principle of distraction.
-As early as 1903, a physician called Spaulding used a piano to match the frequency of tinnitus in his patients and played the frequency until it became inaudible to his patients.
+As early as 1903, a physician called Spaulding used a piano to match the frequency of tinnitus in his patients.
+He increased the volume of the note until their tinnitus became inaudible to the patient.

 How does sound therapy work?

 Some people believe that sound therapy causes functional changes in sensitivity in the hearing parts of the brain.
 Other people think that it acts as a psychological distraction or an aid to relaxation.
 It may be a combination of these things.

 Sound therapy can be used as a self-help technique or as one element of a broader tinnitus management programme delivered with the support of a hospital or clinic.